8x10 Burke & James Commercial View

 Complete movements

 This is a flatbed with the movement capability of a monorail.
 That is, limited only by the bellows.
-And unlike monorails, it folds into a compact package when not in use.
+And unlike monorails, it folds up into a fairly compact package.
 (Some monorail cameras can be compactly stowed but only after disassembly.)
-The bellows is permanently attached.
+The bellows is not interchangeable.

 8x10 Burke & James